rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 ### [NavMesh] v0.12.1

-NavMesh crate is a path finding library for 2D and 3D games.
+NavMesh crate is a pathfinding library for 2D and 3D games.

 This month changes by [@PsichiX]:

 - Added NavGrid structure to find paths on grids.
-- Added NavFreeGrid structure to find paths on cells put in free layout manner (used for example on clusters of cells rather than condensed grid).
+- Added NavFreeGrid structure to find paths on cells put in free layout manner (used for example on clusters of cells rather than the condensed grid).
-- Added NavIslands structure to allow hierarchical path finding (used for example with streamed navigation islands, such as other path finding structures).
+- Added NavIslands structure to allow hierarchical pathfinding (used for example with streamed navigation islands, such as other pathfinding structures).

 [NavMesh]: https://github.com/PsichiX/navmesh